EPecherkin/lightspeed_1/README.md

 - Store ips at `map[byte]map[byte]map[byte]map[byte]bool`
 - Sum lens

-Performance on 1GB IPs:

-- 53 seconds, 2GB

- Performance on 3GB IPs:

-- 180 seconds, 3GB, kind of better
+Performance:

+- that was a bad idea

-## 4. A better solution with prefix tree
+## 4. Prefix tree using segment as a node

 - Read IPs in blocks in a routine
 - Use buffered channel to send IPs
-- Store ips at a tree of `Node { data string, children [10]Node }`
+- Store ips at a tree of `Node { children map[byte]*Node }`
-- Count leafs
+- Count insertions

+Performance on 1GB IPs:

+- another bad idea